-identity and cropProxy constraint definitions in the paradigm MetaGME
+Figure 48. cropProxy constraint definition in the paradigm MetaGME cropProxy

+10.2.3.
 Syntax and semantic errors

 User defined constraints and constraint definitions may have syntax and semantic errors.
 Misspelled keywords, unclosed brackets, missing or superfluous elements in OCL expression lead to syntax errors.
-Semantic errors can be invalid or non-existent feature calls, variable redefinitions, wrong or invalid parameter list, or non-conformant types and so on.
+Semantic errors can be invalid or non-existent feature calls, variable redefinitions, wrong or invalid parameter list, or non- conformant types and so on.